alkesh/projector_mode/README.md

 ==============

 A basic vim plugin for those who like to share code on projectors once in a while.

-Increases the font size and colorscheme to something easier to read, then toggles it back again.
+Toggles between your initial colorscheme and an alternative one, which should be high-contrast.
-Especially useful for people who like to work in dark colorschemes but have brightly lit offices!
+It also toggles the font size; useful for people who like to work in dark colorschemes but have brightly lit offices!

 Installation
 ------------